vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

         [] sum of beauty of all substring

 4): Learn linked-list ( singly linked-list , doubly linked-list, easy -> medium -> hard )
-    b) learn doubly linked-list
-        [X] reverse a doubly linked-list
     c) medium problems on linked-list
-        [] detect a loop in linked-list
         [] find the starting point of a linked-list
-        [] length of loop in linked-list
-        [] check if linked-list is palindrome or not [] segrregrate odd or even nodes in linked-list [] remove Nth node from the back of the linked-list [] delete the middle node from linked-list
+        [] check if linked-list is palindrome or not [] segrregrate odd or even nodes in linked-list [] remove Nth node from the back of the linked-list [] sort the linked-list
-        [] sort the linked-list
         [] sort the linked-list of 0's 1's and 2's by changing links
         [] find the intersection of Y linked-list